sahandnayebaziz/StateView/readme.md

 Now this instance of ImageViewWithTags will receive selectedImage in its **props** and can use the value in it's own render method to display a UIImageView and set up its own subviews or in any other of its methods for anything else.
 Any time **state** has a new value for selectedImage, ImageViewWithTags will re-render automatically when it is passed the new value.

+The second value in place, **key**, is used to help understand which views are the same between renders.
+The value of **key** can be anything you’d like, as long as no other subviews in that StateView have the same key.
+If the **key** of something you’ve placed changes between renders, StateView will render that subview from scratch instead of keeping the already rendered copy if that copy is still good.

 You can use StateViews like this to write a single render method so your StateView knows how to update itself when your data changes.

 When you create your first StateView, you will become familiar with the following thought process: